Warehouses Medan, Bindjeij and Laboean: History

 The area, where the Laboean, Bindjeij and Medan warehouses were built, was known as the Braker Buiten Polder in the mid-19th century.
 The construction site was almost against the former Westelijke Afsluitdijk.
 On an elder map from 1746 this area was called Slooten Buyten Dycks.
 This area was more or less protected by a low summer dike called Kadyck.
 The warehouses have been built on the grounds of this Kadyck.

 The three warehouses at the Houtmankade were designed by architect Willem Hamer, who also designed some striking 19th-century buildings in Amsterdam, such as the Hotel de l'Europe.
 The construction of the warehouses started on July 22, 1895.
 On September 14 in the same year, the construction progressed so far that the founder and director of the Deli Company, Peter Wilhelm Janssen, could lay the foundation stone.
 In the years 1898-1900 the Deli Company expanded its storage facilities with the adjacent warehouses Serdang, Langkat and Deli (Nova Zemblastraat 8-12).
 All of these warehouses were used mainly for tobacco storage.

 In 1897, during the great city expansions of Amsterdam, George Hendrik Breitner recorded the construction pits and piling activities on Van Diemenstraat.

 The warehouses Laboean, Bindjeij and Medan near the Westerkanaal and close to the Westerkeersluis (flood barrier) can be seen in the background of these pictures and paintings made by Breitner.

+Naming

 The names of the warehouses refer to the locations Medan, Bindjeij (Binjai) and Laboean (Labuhan) in the sultanate of Deli at Sumatra, former Dutch East Indies, and modern day Indonesia, where the Deli Company had their possessions.
 Since 2003 the three warehouses together are marked as a Rijksmonument, which is officially recorded under registration number 526740.